Matthew 5:29: Analysis

 This verse, along with the next one, is the most extreme part of the Sermon on the Mount.
 R. T. France notes that the severity of this verse is unparalleled in the contemporary literature.
 It advocates an action that is extremely drastic.
 No major Christian denomination has ever taken this verse literally, no monk has ever plucked out his eye to prevent temptation (though it is rumored that the early church father Origen castrated himself, i.e. removed a body part that caused him to sin).
 Most commentators take this verse as a clear example of hyperbole, Jesus is using an extreme example to make sure his audience understands the importance of his teachings.
 Jones notes that the mention of only the right eye makes it clear that Jesus is not meaning for this to be taken literally, as the left eye would be just as likely to lead into sin.
 The obvious hyperbole of this passage have led some commentators to see other difficult parts of the Sermon as hyperbole, such as Matthew 5:39 and 40.

+Jesus's hyperbolic language in Matthew stands out, as the Markan tradition of the same saying appears not to be hyperbolic.
+De Bruin has argued that Jesus's original commands were meant to be taken literally, and that they are a method of dealing with demons that have gained a foothold in a person.

 Nolland notes that within the harshness of this verse, there is also a message of redemption.
 If the sinner acts quickly to avoid sin, Gehenna will be avoided.